Jane Hirshfield: Poetry

-For all her focus on insight and the unknowable, as early as 1995, Stephen Yenser noted in The Yale Review Hirshfield's interest in the empirical.
-"The probably unspeakeable plenitude of the empirical world: Jane Hirshfield's poems recognize it at every point."
-In a Booklist starred review, Donna Seaman has more recently noted Hirshfield's "meticulous reasoning, including a striking meditation on the paradoxical richness of spareness that can serve as her ars poetica."
+In 1995, Stephen Yenser noted in The Yale Review Hirshfield's interest in the empirical: "The probably unspeakeable plenitude of the empirical world: Jane Hirshfield's poems recognize it at every point."
+In a Booklist starred review, Donna Seaman noted Hirshfield's "meticulous reasoning, including a striking meditation on the paradoxical richness of spareness that can serve as her ars poetica."
+In a 2023 piece in The Nation, published in conjunction with the appearance of Hirshfield's The Asking: New & Selected Poems, Wen Stephenson writes of Hirshfield as "among the most distinguished living poets in the English language."

-Hirshfield's poems and life increasingly reflect her long-standing interest in biology, as well as physics and other fields of science.
-She was the 2013 Hellman Visiting Artist in the Neuroscience department at The University of California, San Francisco, a program "created to foster dialogue between scientists, caregivers, patients, clinicians and the public regarding creativity and the brain."
+Hirshfield's poems reflect her interest in science.
 In 2010, she was the Blue River Fellow in the H.J.
 Andrews Experimental Forest's Long Term Ecological Reflection project, whose goal is to track scientific research and artistic responses to the same sites for 200 years.
+She was the 2013 Hellman Visiting Artist in the neuroscience department at The University of California, San Francisco.
+She gave a talk at the 2023 Nobel Prize Foundation's Science Summit held at the National Academy of Sciences in Washington, D.C., and gave the 2024 Academy of American Poets Annual Blaney Lecture, "Making the Invisible Visible: Some Thoughts on Poetry and Science".

-In 2017, Hirshfield organized a Poets For Science component for the main D.C.
-March for Science held on Earth Day, April 22, on the Washington Mall.
-As a main rally speaker, she read "On the Fifth Day", a poem protesting the January 24, 2017, removal of scientific information from federal agency websites.
-The poem appeared on the front page of the Washington Post's Opinion Section a week before the March.
-Working with the Wick Poetry Center based at Kent State University in Ohio, Hirshfield arranged also for a Poets For Science tent to be part of the teach-in preceding the March, in which scientists and their supporters were invited both to read and to write their own scientifically-grounded poems.
-Poets For Science activities from the March and into the future are hosted on the Wick Poetry Center's website.
-Video of Hirshfield's reading at the March for Science.
+In 2017, Hirshfield organized a Poets For Science component for the March for Science held on Earth Day.
+As a main rally speaker, she read "On the Fifth Day", a poem protesting the January 2017 removal of scientific information from federal agency websites.
+The poem appeared on the front page of The Washington Post's Opinion Section a week before the march.
+Working with the Wick Poetry Center based at Kent State University in Ohio, Hirshfield arranged for a Poets For Science tent to be part of the teach-in preceding the march, in which scientists and their supporters were invited both to read and to write their own scientifically-grounded poems.

-While her work looks deeply at the inner world of the self and emotions, Hirshfield has kept most of the details of her private life out of both her poems and her public life as a poet, preferring that her work stand on its own.